Ggwppino/AnIndex/README.md

 # AnIndex
-Website for fansub, anime and appassionate.
+An Index of animes for Fansubs and Appassionate